Accommodation · Last updated 2 June 2026

 Quick Summary

-• La Linea hotels with family rooms and pool access cost 50 to 90 euros per night, roughly half what you would pay in Gibraltar
+• La Linea hotels with family rooms and pool access typically range from €50 to €90 per night (public listings, 2025-2026 season), roughly half what you would pay in Gibraltar

 Why Stay in La Linea Instead of Gibraltar?